pluralsh/documentation/pages/02-getting-started/03-advanced-config/index.md

 ---
-title: Advanced Config
+title: Advanced configuration
-description: Documentation and guides for working with Advanced Config.
+description: Documentation and guides for working with Advanced Configuration.
 ---
 ## Overview